For Drivers

 Tesla drivers can charge at NovaCHARGE stations using a Tesla to J-1772 or Tesla to CCS adapter.
 Please refer to your Tesla owner’s manual for more information on using adapters.

-Resources that Help Understand Our Products
+Resources to Help Understand Our EV Charging Products

 Our residential, commercial, and fast charging stations are widely compatible, built on open standards, and designed to be accessible for everyone.